wdelaughter/gmusicproxy/README.md

 - `--keyring-service`: keyring service to use, takes precedence over `--password` if set
 - `--keyring-entry`: keyring entry to use, required if `--keyring-service` is used

-### Config file

-When the proxy is launched, it searches for a file named `gmusicproxy.cfg` in the XDG-compliant folders like `/home/USER/.config/` or `/etc/xdg/`.
-It is possible to specify an arbitrary config file on the command-line using the option `--config`.

 ### Using keyring to store the password
 Password can be retrieved from one of the available keyrings (e.g. KWallet, Freedesktop Secret Service, Windows Credential Vault, Mac OS X Keychain).
 Use command-line option `--list-keyring-backends` to find out, which keyring backends are supported on your platform.